Multiple Choice Identify the

 Which of the following does NOT lead to cystic fibrosis?

-of CFTR in cell membrane |
+absence of CFTR in cell membrane

 16.

-People who are heterozygous for sickle cell disease are generally healthy
+People who are heterozygous for sickle cell disease are generally healthy because

-a. | they are very likely to get malaria. | b. | they usually have some normal hemoglobin in
+they are very likely to get malaria.

-cause their red blood cells to become sickle shaped. | d. | they do not produce abnormal
+their abnormal hemoglobin usually doesn’t cause their red blood cells to become sickle shaped.

 17.